-Codes and Standards are an important part of the IDPX Exam, this section is one of the higher weighted sections of the test.
-Get an overview of what you need to know here.
+Codes and Standards are a vital part of the NCIDQ Exam; this section is one of the higher-weighted sections of the test.
+Get an overview of some of what you need to know here.

 - Protection of life